HouzuoGuo/laitos/doc/Daemon: mail server.md

 # Daemon: mail server

 ## Introduction
-The mail server forwards arriving mails as-is to your personal Email address.
+The mail server forwards arriving mails as-is to your personal mail address.
 No mails are stored on the server after they are forwarded.

 With additional configuration, the server will process toolbox feature command from incoming mail, and mail response to